YilmazTasdelen/YilmazTasdelen/README.md

  Hi there 👋

-⚡ I’m currently working on React, NodeJs, Nextjs, .Net core, Mssql, Mongo, Docker and man more fun technologies.
+⚡ I’m currently working on React, NodeJs, Nextjs, .Net core, Mssql, Mongo, Docker and many more fun technologies.

 <!--
 **YilmazTasdelen/YilmazTasdelen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.